 NewCo takes you backstage to connect with a wide spectrum of founders and thought leaders.View All 2019 Presenters

-NewCo, a revolutionary concept that creates a platform to learn, connect, and celebrate the world’s most innovative and mission-driven organizations, is coming back to Toronto on May 24, 2019.
+NewCo, a revolutionary concept that creates a platform to learn, connect, and celebrate the world’s most innovative and mission-driven organizations.
 NewCo represents a radical departure from the traditional conference format.
 Rather than learning in a conventional setting, festival attendees visit companies of their choice throughout the city.
 They learn about the companies first-hand from leaders and CEOs, right inside the offices.
-Apply to host in 2019.
+Apply to host in 2020(Date TBC).

 SickKids is challenging Canada’s tech and innovation community to be as invested in SickKids’ future as they are in their companies.
 Their goal: $25 million for new, state-of-the-art spaces, people, and programs.
 As drivers of change, you are redefining how we live: how we invest, how we connect with friends and family, how we think and act.
 Join the fight today and support them through sharing on social, donating or hosting an event.